 While the human race was unable to explain the psychologically upset angry egocentric and alienated state of the human condition, almost every adolescent growing up under its duress had no choice but to resign themselves to living in denial of the whole unbearably depressing subject.

 In the absence of understanding, this denial was the only option available, for the human condition has been a state of unfathomable horror, as the above cartoon by Michael Leunig so truthfully reveals.
 Leunig’s ‘park’ is certainly not a picture of a lovely ordered environment where people peacefully and happily enjoy themselves, as we all too easily prefer to delude ourselves that the world we have created is like.
 Rather, it shows a mother and child approaching the ‘Gardens of the Human Condition’ with an expression of bewildered dread on the face of the mother, and in the case of the child, wide-eyed shock.
-Yes, as Leunig cleverly intimates, our world is no longer an innocent Garden of Eden, but a devastated realm of human-condition-stricken, psychologically distressed humans where ‘inhumanity’ reigns.
-With this masterpiece, Leunig has boldly revealed the truth that we humans are a brutally angry, hateful, destructive, arrogant, egocentric, selfish, mad, lonely, unhappy and psychologically depressed species.
+Yes, as Leunig cleverly intimates, our world is no longer an innocent Garden of Eden (see WTM Email 19 for the explanation of how we once lived in a cooperative, loving, innocent state), but a devastated realm of human-condition-stricken, psychologically distressed humans where ‘inhumanity’ reigns.
+With this masterpiece, Leunig has boldly revealed the truth that we humans have become a brutally angry, hateful, destructive, arrogant, egocentric, selfish, mad, lonely, unhappy and psychologically depressed species.
 He has people fighting, beating and strangling each other, drunk out of their minds, depressed, lonely, crying, hiding and suiciding, going mad, and egocentrically holding forth — reflecting, in effect, every aspect of the human condition.

 The polymath Blaise Pascal spelled out the full horror of our contradictory nature when he wrote, ‘What a chimera then is man!
 What a novelty, what a monster, what a chaos, what a contradiction, what a prodigy!
 Judge of all things, imbecile worm of the earth, repository of truth, a sewer of uncertainty and error, the glory and the scum of the universe!’
 (Pensées, 1669).
 William Shakespeare was equally revealing of the paradoxical true nature of the human condition when he wrote, ‘What a piece of work is a man! how noble in reason! how infinite in faculty!…in action how like an angel! in apprehension how like a god! the beauty of the world! the paragon of animals!
 And yet, to me, what is this quintessence of dust? man delights not me’ (Hamlet, 1603)!!